errorgenerator/hyprspace/README.md

 It is important, that Hyprspace is started **AFTER** any modifications to the `$PATH` variable, otherwise it will not be able to find and watch certain directories.

+**Keep in mind, that hyprspace will not show ANY UI on startup.
+Instead, it listens on a socket (/tmp/hyprspace.sock by default) for a command to show itself. send the string "TOGGLE" over the socket to toggle visibility, send the string "SHOW" for the app to show itself. send the string "HIDE" for the app to hide again.**

+*this is probably important enough to get its own section, but for now, we really don't need to document anything else, since this app is not intended for widespread use.*

 ## 📦 Used Crates: